GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 ## Play, Pause, Reverse

 What can open, should close!
-Luckily, the WAAPI provides us the ability to play, pause, and reverse our animations.
+Luckily, since Chrome 39, the WAAPI has provided us the ability to play, pause, and reverse our animations.

 We can take the above animation, and give it a smooth, reversed animation when clicking the button again using `.reverse()`.
 This way, we can create a smoother and more contextual interaction for our modal.